Paruman Agung: Post-election Paruman Agung

 On 15 November 1948, the new democratically elected members of the Paruman Agung were installed.
-The inauguration was attended by the kings in Bali, the Resident of Bali and Lombok, and the troop commander of the Dutch forces.
+The inauguration was attended by the kings in Bali, the Residents of Bali and Lombok, and the troop commander of the Dutch forces.

-In accordance with the law, the Paruman Agung nominated three candidates for speaker of Paruman Agung.
+Under the law, the Paruman Agung nominated three candidates for speaker of Paruman Agung.
 The nominees were I Gusti Ktut Ngurah, Ida Bagus Putra Manuaba, and the Anak Agung Nyoman Pandji Tisna.
 Pandji Tisna, the previous speaker, was elected to the position.
 I Gusti Putu Gde Kuntri was appointed by the parliament as secretary of the Paruman Agung.

 Powers

 According to the law regarding the political structure of Bali, the Paruman Agung has four main functions: proposing a bill (petition and initiative), amending the bill (amendment), and questioning the government (interpellation).
 In addition to that, the members of the Paruman Agung are granted parliamentary immunity.

-In practice, according to I Made Sendra, a lecturer from the Udayana University, the Council of Kings is more powerful than the Paruman Agung.
+In practice, according to I Made Sendra, a lecturer from Udayana University, the Council of Kings is more powerful than the Paruman Agung.
 The Paruman Agung rarely uses their initiative and interpellation rights, thus making the parliament merely an advisory body.
 He stated that this causes no real separation of powers between the Council of Kings and the Paruman Agung.